jjhiza/core-foundry/README.md

 - ✅ Runtime tool execution
 - ✅ Clean separation of concerns

+**CoreFoundry is a micro-framework** - it handles tool management, not agent orchestration.
+You stay in control of your application architecture while CoreFoundry eliminates the tool definition boilerplate.

-And as a bonus, it works with **any LLM provider** - OpenAI, Anthropic, local models, or your own custom integration.
+And it works with **any LLM provider** - OpenAI, Anthropic, local models, or your own custom integration.

+## Design Philosophy

+CoreFoundry is intentionally minimal:

+- **Focused scope**: Tool definition and management only - no orchestration, no conversation handling, no agent runtime
+- **You stay in control**: No hidden magic, no architectural constraints, no opinionated workflows
+- **Composable**: Works alongside any agent framework (LangChain, CrewAI, custom solutions) or standalone
+- **Reduces friction, not flexibility**: Eliminates boilerplate while letting you build agents your way

+If you need full agent orchestration, consider frameworks like LangChain or MCP.
+If you just want to define tools without the ceremony, CoreFoundry is for you.

 ## Installation